min2ha/ukwa-site/content/target/48021/index.en.md

   "subject": "Religion/Theology"
 }

-# International Greek New Testament Project, The (IGNTP)

 The International Greek New Testament Project (IGNTP) exists to produce a comprehensive critical apparatus of the Greek New Testament.